-- (2) Insurers may use models filed by vendors after the commissioner determines the model complies with Washington state laws. - (3) An insurer may use a model that has been filed by a vendor and accepted by the commissioner if the insurer submits a filing in SERFF that: - (a) References the vendor that filed the model; - (b) References the filing number and model name used by the vendor; - (c) States whether the insurance scoring model will be used for underwriting, rating, or both; and - (d) Proposes an effective date for the insurer's use of the model.
+- (1) The commissioner will allow vendors to file insurance scoring models. - (2) Insurers may use models filed by vendors after the commissioner determines the model complies with Washington state laws. - (3) An insurer may use a model that has been filed by a vendor and accepted by the commissioner if the insurer: - (a) Submits a transmittal form; and - (b) A cover letter that: - (i) References the vendor that filed the model; - (ii) References the filing number used by the vendor; - (iii) States whether the insurance scoring model will be used for underwriting, rating, or both; and - (iv) Proposes an effective date for the insurer's use of the model.